 Chief Executive Officer

 As CEO, Steve has overall responsibility for leadership, planning and management of the Great Plains Food Bank.
 Steve’s experience speaks for itself with 35 years of experience in warehousing, distribution and program development.
 Steve holds a degree in Business Administration from Minnesota State University, Moorhead.
+Steve has been with the Great Plains Food Bank since 1990 when he was hired as the organization's director and is currently the longest tenured employee.

 Chief Financial Officer